Serraphim-01/T-Office/README_FEATURE_ACCESS.md

 # Feature Access Control System

-This document explains how to use the newly implemented feature access control system in the T-Office application.
+This document explains the feature access control system in the T-Office application.

 ## Overview

-The feature access control system allows administrators to control which pages each department can access.
-This ensures that users only see and can navigate to pages that are relevant to their role.
+The feature access control system allows administrators to grant or revoke access to specific pages and features for different departments.
+This provides fine-grained control over who can access which parts of the application.

-## Key Features

-1. **Department-Based Access Control**: Each department can be granted access to specific pages
-2. **Admin Department Special Handling**: Admin department automatically has access to all admin pages
-3. **Direct URL Protection**: Users cannot access pages directly via URL if they don't have permission
-4. **Real-time Navigation Updates**: Navigation updates immediately when permissions are changed
-5. **Access Denied Page**: Users see a friendly message when they don't have access to a page
+All access control is managed through a single unified system using the `department_page_access` table, which stores both page access and feature access permissions.

 ## How It Works

 ### Backend Implementation

-The system uses a `department_page_access` table in the database to store which pages each department can access:
+The system uses a single table in the database to store all access information:

+#### Page and Feature Access Table
 ```sql
 CREATE TABLE department_page_access (
     department_id INTEGER REFERENCES departments(id) ON DELETE CASCADE,